-Jacob Rajan's New Zealand-made but internationally acclaimed one-man show pops up in Belvoir's Downstairs theatre
+Jacob Rajan's New Zealand-made but internationally acclaimed one-man show pops up at Arts Centre Melbourne

 The Belvoir audience is on its last legs, says Kutisah (actor-writer Jacob Rajan) by way of introduction.
 He’s had a chat with artistic director Eamon Flack, who told him, in confidence probably, that the typical punter is either stressed, depressed, overweight or drunk.